 • City of Portland City Hall Shines Purple

-• Cultural Humility Training with New England Arab American Organization
+• Cultural Humility Training with the New England Arab-American Organization

 • I Stand With TTD campaign of personal statements of support